yuanshunning/pickit-docs/docs/faq/how_to_depalletize_buckets_with_a_pickit_l_camera.rst

 are always in the field of view of the camera, as the layers of buckets are emptied.

-In this stage, it is useful to have the Pick-it web interface opened, showing the 2D view.
+In this stage, it is useful to have the Pickit web interface opened, showing the 2D view.
 This provides immediate visual feedback of the effectiveness of the camera mounting.